ContainerSSH/containerssh.github.io/docs/usecases/security.md

 When authenticated successfully, ContainerSSH contacts your [configuration server](../getting-started/configserver.md) to get the configuration for your user.
 The configuration server can expose *short lived* credentials from the key management system in the container environment.
 Even if your users steal or leak the credentials, they are only valid for a short time.

-Additionally, the logging facilities of your container environment can track what your users are doing.
+Additionally, the logging facilities of your container environment can track what your users are doing and [version 0.4.0 will offer comprehensive audit logging.](../advanced/audit/index.md)

 [Get started »](../getting-started/index.md){: .md-button}